griddynamics/Behavior-Analytic-Starter-Kit/Chapter 3.md

 You’ve seen the definition of these functions in the manifest for the store deployment.
 - **Load_product_catalog_from_S3:** this action is used to upload a new version of a catalog from S3.
 For example, the catalog used in this starter kit is not native to Broadleaf project.
 Instead, we used a demo product catalog from Magento, a popular open source eCommerce technology that you can find here.
 - **Save_product_catalog_structure_to_S3:** this actions puts the product information to S3 where the recommendation engine can pick it up.
 The engine doesn’t need a full catalog with prices and images; instead it needs to understand the structure of the catalog and the dependencies between products.
 We call a file with such information Product Catalog Structure file and you can find a default one here.
-- **Load_recommendations_from_S3:** this action pulls newly computed recommendation file from S3 where recommendation engine has put it
+- **Load_recommendations_from_S3:** this action pulls newly computed recommendation file from S3 where recommendation engine has put it.

 Can I “play” with these action buttons or modify the web store’s source code to behave differently?
 ---------------------------------------------------------------------------------------------------